DuaaHakeem/Bank-Customer-Churn-Prediction/README.md

 **3. Random Forest:**
 The Random Forest model outperforms both Logistic Regression and Decision Tree models in overall accuracy, precision, and F1-score.
 It demonstrates its capability to handle non-linear relationships effectively and performs better in predicting the minority class.
 However, class imbalance remains a challenge, especially for recall.

+# Train models with Resampling:
+**Decision Tree:** The Resampled Decision Tree model demonstrates significant improvements in handling class imbalance, achieving balanced performance for both classes while maintaining high overall accuracy.
+It outperforms the original Decision Tree model in terms of fairness and effectiveness for the churned class.

+**Random Forest:** The Resampled Random Forest model stands out as the best-performing model overall, with high accuracy and balanced precision and recall for both classes.
+Its ability to capture non-linear relationships and mitigate class imbalance makes it highly effective for bank churn prediction.